TMerlini/OrdinalInscriber/FAQ.md

 ### What can I do with Ordinarinos?
 Ordinarinos allows you to:
 - Upload and inscribe images and 3D models onto the Bitcoin blockchain
+- Create and inscribe text with various encoding options (including ciphers and ancient scripts)
+- Create and inscribe formatted Markdown content with live preview
 - Batch process multiple files at once
 - Register Satoshi Name Service (SNS) names
 - Target specific rare satoshis for your inscriptions